Stuart Bailey

 Fred Smeijers is a Dutch type designer, teacher, and writer.
 After finishing as a student at the school of art at Arnhem, he worked as a typographic advisor to the reprographic company Océ, then became a founding member of the graphic design practice Quadraat, which provided the name for his first published typeface (FontShop, 1992).
 Smeijers has a whole range of distinctive typefaces to his credit, including Renard (The Enschedé Font Foundry, 1998) and Arnhem, Fresco, Sansa, and Custodia.
 These latter are all distributed by OurType, the company that he co-founded.
 His books are Counterpunch (1996) and Type now (2003).
 He is a winner of the Gerrit Noordzij prize (2001), and is Professor of Digital Typography at the Hochschule für Grafik und Buchkunst, Leipzig.

-Erik Spiekermann is a partner in United Designers in Berlin and San Francisco, and a writer at Spiekerblog.
+Erik Spiekermann is a partner in Edenspiekermann in Berlin and Amsterdam, and a writer at Spiekerblog.
 From 1979 to 2000 he was the leading figure in the design practice MetaDesign.

-Paul Stiff teaches in the Department of Typography at the University of Reading, where, among other things, he runs the MA Information Design programme, directs the Optimism of modernity research project, and edits Typography papers.
-He was co-editor of Information Design Journal, with Rob Waller, from 1985 to 1989, and then editor until 2000.
+Paul Stiff (1949–2011) taught in the Department of Typography at the University of Reading, where, among other things, he ran the MA Information Design programme, directed the Optimism of modernity research project, and edited Typography papers.
+He was co-editor of Information Design Journal , with Rob Waller, from 1985 to 1989, and then editor until 2000.
+For a fuller account, see here.

 The Department of Typography & Graphic Communication grew out of the Typography Unit, established by Michael Twyman first within, then outwith, the Fine Art Department at the University of Reading in the 1960s.
 In 1974 ‘the Unit’ was turned into ‘the Department’.
 At that time it could claim to be the only place in the UK (and elsewhere) in which to do typography at university level.
 Despite the subsequent proliferation of typography courses and universities, it remains a remarkable centre of typographic teaching and research.